absolunet/docs-node-ioc/src/docs/02_architecture/01_lifecycle/en.md

 You will only have two opportunities to register a service provider programmatically: before or during the registering process and after the booting process.
 If you need to act after all the services are exposed, you can take a look at the `this.app.onBooted()` hook.

-During this phase, you can bind your own services in the application container, and also load your configuration.
+During this phase, you can bind your own services in the application container, and load your configuration.